haskell-webdriver/haskell-webdriver/README.md

 NOTE: `runSession` does not automatically close the session it creates.
 This is intentional, as you may want to manually inspect the browser state after your code executes.
 If you want to have the session automatically close, you can use the `finallyClose` function to provide this behavior.

-    main = runSession config . finallyClose $ do
+    main = runSession myConfig . finallyClose $ do

 ###Actually writing tests!